lohanidamodar/flutter_lessons/README.md

 - You will add `image_picker` plugin as dependency
 - You will use the `image_picker` plugin to access camera
 - You will use the `image_picker` plugin to pick image from gallery

+## Lesson 10
+In this lesson you will learn to
+- Lift state up
+- Send Function as parameter
+- Change state of parent widget from child widget